floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

-In sokol-gfx lifetimes are explicit, if you pull the rug under a view like this nothing catastrophic will happen (e.g. no crashes or hard validation layers errors), but rendering operations involving such 'incomplete' views will be silently skipped (this is basically the same behavior as before when trying to render with images or buffers in a non-valid resource state).
+In sokol-gfx lifetimes are explicit, if you pull the rug under a view like this nothing catastrophic will happen (e.g. no crashes or hard validation layers errors), but rendering operations involving such 'dangling views' will be silently skipped (this is basically the same behavior as before when trying to render with images or buffers in a non-valid resource state).

 Another slightly counter-intuitive behavior might be that a view object